diffblue/gitlab/doc/development/gemfile.md

 `Gemfile.checksum`, you will see an error saying that Bundler cannot continue installing a gem because there is a potential security issue.

+You will see this error as well if you updated, or added a new gem without updating `Gemfile.checksum`.
+To fix this error, [update the Gemfile.checksum](#updating-the-checksum-file).

 You can opt-in to this verification locally by setting the `BUNDLER_CHECKSUM_VERIFICATION_OPT_IN` environment variable: